xolvio/meteor-rtd-example-project/README.md

   meteor
 ```

-Of course you can add the final two commands to your favourite IDE.
+Enjoy!

 Disclaimer
 ----------
-I'm originally a Java / Grails developer which means you shouldn't expect my Javascript disciplines to be amazing.
-I'd
+I'm originally a Java / Grails developer which means you shouldn't expect my Javascript to be amazing.
+I'd love to hear
-love to see feedback and of course pull requests for anything you think could do with improvement.
+feedback and of course pull requests for anything you think could do with improvement.